 9 On the date as at which this compilation was prepared, the Housing Societies Repeal Act 2005 s.
 27 had not come into operation.
 It reads as follows:

-“

 27. Finance Brokers Control Act 1975 amended

 (1) The amendment in this section is to the Finance Brokers Control Act 1975.